 - No further action.

-Whether you are a member of the general public, or a fellow Police officer and you are assaulted by a Police officer then you can make a claim.
+Whether you are a member of the general public, or a fellow Police officer and you are assaulted by a Police officer then you can make police negligence claims.

-You may be able to claim compensation directly from the Officer who committed the assault or you may be able to claim from the Police force, this would all depend on the circumstances of the incident.
+You may be able to claim police negligence compensation directly from the officer who committed the assault or you may be able to make police negligence claims, this would all depend on the circumstances of the incident.
 By calling us, we can discuss all the details during your free consultancy session to determine the best way to get the best possible outcome for you.

 There are a number of types of Police misconduct, the most common are as follows :